lmc297/BTyper/README.md

 ### Citation

-If you found the BTyper tool, its source code, and/or any of its associated databases useful, please cite:
+#### If you found the BTyper tool, its source code, and/or any of its associated databases useful, please cite:

 Carroll, Laura M., Jasna Kovac, Rachel A. Miller, Martin Wiedmann.
 2017.
-Rapid, high-throughput identification of anthrax-causing and emetic *Bacillus cereus* group genome assemblies using BTyper, a computational tool for virulence-based classification of *Bacillus cereus* group isolates using nucleotide sequencing data.
-Submitted to *Applied and Environmental Microbiology*.
+Rapid, high-throughput identification of anthrax-causing and emetic *Bacillus cereus* group genome assemblies using BTyper, a computational tool for virulence-based classification of *Bacillus cereus* group isolates using nucleotide sequencing data. *Applied and Environmental Microbiology* 2017 Jun 16. pii: AEM.01096-17. doi: 10.1128/AEM.01096-17.

+#### Additionally, if you found BTyper's antimicrobial resistance (AMR) gene detection methods useful (particularly if you used them in non-*Bacillus cereus* group species), you may find the following paper to be helpful; in it, we implement and validate the AMR gene detection method employed by BTyper in *Salmonella enterica*:

+Carroll, Laura M., Martin Wiedmann, Henk den Bakker, Julie Siler, Steven Warchocki, David Kent, Svetlana Lyalina, Margaret Davis, William Sischo, Thomas Besser, Lorin D. Warnick, Richard V. Pereira.
+Whole-Genome Sequencing of Drug-Resistant *Salmonella enterica* Isolated from Dairy Cattle and Humans in New York and Washington States Reveals Source and Geographic Associations. *Applied and Environmental Microbiology* 2017 May 31;83(12).

 ------------------------------------------------------------------------